sait-wbdv/fall-2021/src/courses/cpnt260/day01.md

 ### Notes
 - A good workflow is to create your content (html) -> Then style it (css) -> Then make it interactive (js)
-  - While some initial styling can be helpful, a design can end up really messy if you don't see how the content is unstylized first
+  - While some initial styling can be helpful, a design can end up really messy if you don't start with unstyled content first
-  - This approach also helps write sane css.
+  - This approach also helps write readable css.
 Naming conventions and container hierarchy can become chaotic when doing both at the same time

 ---
 ## Topic 2: Site Layout and Semantic HTML